vishvaksivasankaran/InstadpDownloader/README.md

 # InstadpDownloader
 Code download instagram profile picture and last updated 18 post from a public account

-It is simple python code to read and media file and downloading them.
+It is simple python code to read the media file and downloading them.

 Step1: Open command prompt.